openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

       - `threshold`: Specifies the value that triggers scaling.
       - `authModes`: Specifies the authentication method to use.
 Should support at least *basic*, *bearer* and *tls* authentication.
-      - `ignoreNullValues`: Specifies how the trigger should proceed if the Prometheus target is lost.
+      - `handleLostTarget`: Specifies how the trigger should proceed if the Prometheus target is lost.
-        - If true, the trigger continues to operate if the Prometheus target is lost.
+        - `Ignore`: If this is set, the trigger continues to operate if the Prometheus target is lost essentially ignoring this trigger.
+        - `Error`: If this is set, the trigger returns an error if the Prometheus target is lost - this will degrade the operator.
 This is the default behavior.
-        - If false, the trigger returns an error if the Prometheus target is lost - this will degrade the operator.
-      - `unsafeSsl`: Specifies whether the certificate check should be skipped.
+      - `insecureSkipTLSVerify`: Specifies whether certificate errors should be ignored.
     - `cpu`:
       - `value`: Load average value that determines if scaling has to occur.
       - `timeWindow`: Duration over which the load average must be higher to